Here’s How To Make Resin Papers Like A Professional

 Step 8: Finish the flowers

-Now layer your flowers however you like & using a pokey hole tool or Cropodile put a hole in the center of each flower.
-Add a brad to hold the layers together.
+Using a pokey hole tool or Cropodile, put a hole in the center of each flower.
+Add a brad to hold multiple pieces together.
 You can also glue beads in the center.
 Just have fun decorating your flowers.
-Now I have a lovely bunch of flowers and butterflies ready to go as I art!
-I hope you enjoyed this tutorial.
-Take the time to make some resin flowers!!
-Thanks for playing with me today!

 Ready to try more projects beyond how to make resin papers?

-Then you will want a copy of the instantly downloadable ebook, Resin Jewelry Making.
-It takes resin beginners on a clear path to help you create beautiful resin jewelry and crafts that you can’t wait to share!
-Buy the book now and have it to read in minutes.
+Then you will want a copy of the instantly downloadable ebook, Ten Epoxy Projects.
+You’ll get creative ideas for resin projects that you can make and sell.
+Buy the PDF book now and have it to read in minutes.

 Originally written by Karen Bearse

 Like this post?
-You may be interested in How To Make Your Own Ear Wires
+You may be interested in How to Make A Resin Bangle Bracelet - The EASY way

 Leave a Reply